 *Camera, extra battery, extra memory card.

 *Sense of curiosity and sense of humor.

 Meals: Lunch and dinner

-After being picked up from hotel lobby in Taipei, we will drive to Alishan Township, which is located in Chiayi Township of southern Taiwan.
-Our first stop will be Fenqihu, which is an old forestry stown.
+After being picked up from hotel lobby in Taipei or other designated location, we will drive to the Alishan National Scenic Area, which is located in Chiayi Township of southern Taiwan.
+Our first stop may be Fenqihu, which is an old forestry stown.
 Here, we will enjoy a local specialty—a railway lunchbox featuring meat that is stewed or roasted and stir-fried vegetables.
 After lunch, we will explore Fenqihu Old Street and the surrounding town.
 Some of the buildings from its heyday are still well preserved.
 After this we will head to a village of the Tsou tribe.

 Accommodation: Lanho Guesthouse or equivalent

 On this day we enjoy some of the natural and cultural beauty of Alishan Township that makes this one of Taiwan’s premier tourist destinations.
 We explore indigenous culture such as the kuba (pronounced ‘koo ba’) or men’s meeting hall.
 There are a number of trails to hike and artisan workshops to explore including leather engraving, bamboo and rattan weaving and wood carving.
 We will also visit Shizhuo’s tea growing area and sample some of the local brew in a tea processing shop.